all-of-us/workbench/README.md

 3. Note cdr-version can be '' to make databases named cdr public

 #### Put mysqldump of local mysql database in bucket for importing into cloudsql.
 Call once for each db you want to dump
-`./project.rb mysqldump-db --db-name cdr20180206 --bucket all-of-us-workbench-private-cloudsql`
+`./project.rb mysqldump-local-db --db-name cdr20180206 --bucket all-of-us-workbench-private-cloudsql`
-`./project.rb mysqldump-db --db-name public20180206 --bucket all-of-us-workbench-public-cloudsql`
+`./project.rb mysqldump-local-db --db-name public20180206 --bucket all-of-us-workbench-public-cloudsql`
 ##### Result is
 1. cdr20180206.sql uploaded to all-of-us-workbench-private-cloudsql
 1. public20180206.sql uploaded to all-of-us-workbench-public-cloudsql